-IELTS, TOEFL, PTE, Canadian Language Benchmarks (CLB), CEFR … what do these mean and how do they compare?
+They are the Canadian Language Benchmarks but what do these mean and how do they compare?
 More importantly, how do I know what my English level is?

-Figuring out what your level of English is can be a challenge, especially as different parts of the world use different systems.
+Figuring out your level of English can be challenging, especially as different parts of the world use different systems.

 |9||120||88-90||CPE – A||12||C2||Proficiency / near native|

 |6||84||50-57||CAE – C||7||B2||Intermediate|

 An important thing to keep in mind is that some exam preparation courses teach students how to answer questions to get maximum marks.
 Their results may, therefore, not be a true reflection of their real language level.

 * This table is meant as a guideline only.